friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.11.rst.txt

        1| def test(a, *, b, /):
                             ^

-    Python gave us the following informative message about the possible cause of the error:

-        / must be ahead of *

-    However, I do not recognize this information and I have to guess what caused the problem, but I might be wrong.

     `/` indicates that the previous arguments in a function definition are positional arguments.
     However, `*` indicates that the arguments